metanyx/metanyx/README.md

 In the beginning, I went ahead and removed the serial number sticker from the bone.

+You could just grab a disk image from https://revoltingworld.net/metanyx,

+or,

 #### Flash an SD card with a Debian image

 The latest image can be downloaded from http://beagleboard.org/latest-images